crowdAI/crowdai/doc/design_notes.md

 - How to handle errors on multi-tab forms?
 - How does the challenge header look when the challenge is ended or in draft?
 - challenge days remaining (already logged in Basecamp)
-- We dont' currently display the challenge end time to the participants.
+- We don't currently display the challenge end time to the participants.
 - We currently accept markdown for the discussion comments.
 Should we display the markdown editor or just have a markdown enabled field.
 If markdown enabled only should we include placeholder text like 'You can use markdown here'
 - Form error messages.
 Do we have a top level error message as well as field-level messages?
 - Deletions for dataset files.
 Should there be a delete button on the index page.
 No edit is required.